 Anderson agreed, noting that the most difficult evaluation point can be a department chair or dean.
-Before Digital Measures, those evaluations were done in a subjective way, Anderson reported.
+Before Faculty Success (formerly Digital Measures), those evaluations were done in a subjective way, Anderson reported.
 “State schools have to be transparent.
 Departments should look across at each other and know why one department gets more money than others,” he said.
 “Now, every department can look at its performance against other departments.
 There’s equity and clarity.
 And fewer decisions are appealed because people are satisfied with these decisions—they know where the data came from.”

 At FSU, the incentives built into evaluations have spurred collaboration across disciplines.
 For example, new collaborations around forensic studies have emerged at FSU, exciting young faculty to collaborate in forensic accounting, forensic biology and other areas.
 “Many who were satisfied with just being in the classroom are now stepping up and competing for dollars they wouldn’t have before,” Anderson said.

 The post Information as Transformation: Telling the Story of Educational Excellence appeared first on Watermark.